School of Sport and Health Sciences

 Clinical governance; primary care informatics; complex adaptive systems; sociotechnical approach to technology enabled change.

-Subject Lead/Principal Lecturer in Health Informatics, School of Health, UCLan
+Subject Lead/Principal Lecturer in Health Informatics, School of Sport and Health Sciences, UCLan

 External Assessor, NCCQ Examination, IHRIM (Institute of Health Records and Information Management)